Lake Skadar: Fauna

 The Lake Skadar system is a well-known hotspot of freshwater biodiversity and harbors a highly diverse mollusc fauna.

 Lake Skadar is one of the largest bird reserves in Europe, having 270 bird species, among which are some of the last pelicans in Europe, and thus popular with birders.
 The lake also contains habitats of seagulls and herons.
+It has been recognised as an Important Bird Area (IBA) by BirdLife International.

 It is abundant in fish, especially in carp, bleak and eel.
 Of the 34 native fish species, 7 are endemic to Lake Skadar.

 At the scale of Lake Skadar, about 31% of freshwater snails (12 out of 39 species sampled in the lake) are endemic.
 At the scale of the Lake Skadar basin, 38% (19 species) of the total freshwater gastropod fauna appear to be endemic.
 There were reliably recorded 50 species of freshwater snails from the Lake Skadar basin.
 The index of freshwater gastropod endemism is 0.478.
-With this relatively high value, Lake Skadar exceeds such famous lakes as Lake Malawi and Lake Titicaca.
-The Lake Skadar is inhabited by five species of Bithynia and it is a hot spot of Bithynia evolution.
+With this relatively high value, Lake Skadar exceeds Lake Malawi and Lake Titicaca.
+Lake Skadar is inhabited by five species of Bithynia and it is a hot spot of Bithynia evolution.

 There are 17 amphipod species for the Lake Skadar watershed, 10 of them being endemic (mainly from the subterranean habitat).

 The small range of many endemic species living in the Lake Skadar system together with ever increasing human pressure make its fauna particularly vulnerable.
 This becomes even more important in light of ongoing eutrophication, water pollution and sand and gravel exploration activities in the lake and its basin.
-Research of the phytoplankton community and chlorophyllbased trophic state indices show that the lake is on a betamesosaprobic level of saprobity, which means moderately polluted with organic compounds.
-Effects of human-induced environmental changes are especially evident for sublacustrine springs, with eutrophication and using for water supplying (e.g., sublacustrine spring Karuč) being the most serious threats.
+Research of the phytoplankton community and chlorophyll-based trophic state indices show that the lake is on a betamesosaprobic level of saprobity, which means moderately polluted with organic compounds.
+Effects of human-induced environmental changes are especially evident for sublacustrine springs, with eutrophication and use for water supply (e.g., sublacustrine spring Karuč) being the most serious threats.

 The 2011 IUCN Red List of Threatened Species includes 21 endemic species from the Lake Skadar basin.

 Cultural impact

-Radio Skadar, a radio station in Montenegro, based in Podgorica is named after Lake Skadar.
+Radio Skadar, a radio station based in Podgorica, is named after Lake Skadar.